 The Department has three major power sources: the Boundary Hydroelectric Project (the "Boundary Project"), the Skagit Hydroelectric Project, which includes the Ross, Diablo and Gorge hydroelectric plants (the "Skagit Project"), and a long-term contract with the Bonneville Power Administration ("BPA").
 Together, these three sources provide approximately 113% of the energy needed to meet the Department's retail demand under average water conditions.
 Under firm water conditions, the Department's owned and contracted resources are sufficient to meet approximately 100% of retail sales on an annual basis.
 Firm water conditions are defined as the lowest water conditions observed for 12 consecutive months during the period 1929 to 2008.
 The firm period for the Boundary Project and federal dams remarketed by BPA is 1936-1937; the firm period for the Skagit Project is 1943-1944.
-The Boundary Project and the Skagit Project together include four large hydroelectric facilities and, combined with three small hydroelectric facilities (the Newhalem Creek Hydroelectric Project (the "Newhalem Project")), generated approximately 6.0 million megawatt hours ("MWh") of electrical energy in 2020, which was about 47% of the Department's total resources.
+The Boundary Project and the Skagit Project together include four large hydroelectric facilities and, combined with three small hydroelectric facilities (the Newhalem Creek Hydroelectric Project (the "Newhalem Project"), the Cedar Falls Project, and the South Fork Tolt River Hydroelectric Project (the "South Fork Tolt Project")), generated approximately 6.0 million megawatt hours ("MWh") of electrical energy in 2020, which was about 47% of the Department's total resources.
 Like most non-federal hydroelectric projects in the U.S., all of the Department's hydroelectric plants except the Cedar Falls Project are licensed by FERC.
-See Table 1-Owned and Purchased Power Resources for 2020 and "-Department-

-Owned Resources-Small Hydro-Cedar Falls Project."
+See Table 1-Owned and Purchased Power Resources for 2020 and "-Department-Owned Resources-Small Hydro-Cedar Falls Project."
 Output from the Department's hydroelectric plants can vary significantly from year to year due to the variability in water conditions.